 La Vida En Black History Month… #BlackHistoryIsGlobal

-During the Spanish colonial period in Mexico the indigenous people enslaved by the Colonists was greatly diminished by disease.
-In order to replace their labor shortage, the Spanish brought in African slaves to Mexico to toil the sugar fields and work the underground mines.
-Worth much more than the indigenous slaves, the Africans were highly sought after because they were known for their strength and stamina in the hot sun.
-Historians It speculate that 200,000 Africans were brought over to be enslaved in Mexico but many say the number was far higher, more like 500,000 African slaves.
-And as with most stories of slavery throughout the America’s there was resistance and rebellion in every century and every country.
+During the Spanish colonial period in Mexico the indigenous people enslaved by the Colonists were practically annihilated by disease.
+In order to replace their free labor, the Spanish brought enslaved African to Mexico to toil the sugar fields and work the underground mines.
+Enslaved Africans were highly sought after because they were known for their strength and stamina in the hot sun.
+Historians speculate that 200,000 Africans were brought to be enslaved in Mexico but evidence shows the number was higher, to more like 500,000 Africans.
+And as with most stories of slavery throughout the America’s – there was strong resistance and rebellion in every century and in every country.

 About 550 Spanish troops set out from Puebla in January of 1609.
-But the maroons were a scrappy force of 100 men using some type of firearm, and 400 more armed with primitive weapons – stones, machetes, bows and arrows, and more.
-The maroon army was led by Francisco de la Matosa, an Angolan.
-Yanga—who was now quite old— employed his army’s innate intelligence of the terrain to hold off the Spaniards and did manage to cause them enough distress to bring them to the negotiating table.
-The Maroons fought long and hard for months.
+But the Africans were a scrappy force of 100 men using some type of firearm, and 400 more armed with other weapons – stones, machetes, bows and arrows, and more.
+The African army was led by Francisco de la Matosa, an Angolan.
+Yanga—who was now quite old— employed his army’s innate intelligence of the terrain to hold off the Spaniards.
+The Africans did manage to cause the Spaniards enough distress to bring them to the negotiating table.
+They fought long and hard for months.

 When the Spanish troops finally approached the Africans; Yanga sent Peace Treaty terms by a captured Spaniard.
 Yanga’s Treaty called for – an area of self-rule, in return for promises to support the Spanish if they were attacked.
 In addition, he suggested that this proposed district would return any slaves which might flee to it.
 That last concession was needed to assuage the slave owners of Vera Cruz.